7 July 2010

 G20 leaders have been focused on finding concrete solutions to economic

-challenges, almost 14,000 children in their own countries will have died,
+challenges, almost 14,000 children in their own countries will have

 mostly from preventable causes.